-The Seventh Day Adventist, abbreviated as SDA and popularly known as Adventist, is a denomination of the Christian faith, which is easily recognized because of its unique observance of Saturday as the original Sabbath day.
-It is on this day when the Heavenly Creator is believed to have rested after creating the world and its occupants in six days.
-The followers of the church has a high regard for Ellen G. White, one of its founders, whose writings are extensively kept by the church for reference and the ultimate source of truth.
+However, these fundamental beliefs are not meant to be received as a “Creed” since they claim only the Bible as their one true creed.
+The followers of the church have a high regard for Ellen G. White, one of its founders, whose writings are extensively kept by the church for reference as the ultimate source of truth.
 Adventists go to church and have their weekly service on Saturdays.
 Their church service is of evangelical format where a sermon serves as the featured event in the ceremony.

 When it comes to the basic belief in one God, there is not much difference between Christian and Seventh Day Adventist.
 Both believe in a God that created the Earth and all living things in it.
 The divergence occurs mostly in the practice of their belief as well as in other parts of their faith.

-Adventists believe Jesus will return to set up millennial kingdom.
+• Adventists believe Jesus will return to set up millennial kingdom.

-Adventists also deny the immortality of the soul and the doctrine of predestination.
+• Adventists also deny the immortality of the soul and the doctrine of predestination.

-Though their basic beliefs are almost same, there are variations between both faiths in their traditions;
+• Though their basic beliefs are almost same, there are variations between both faiths in their traditions.

-Adventist’s church service is of evangelical format where a sermon serves as the featured event in the ceremony.
+• Adventist’s church service is of evangelical format where a sermon serves as the featured event in the ceremony.

-Seventh Day Adventists observe Saturday as the original Sabbath day and have weekly services on Saturday.
+• Seventh Day Adventists observe Saturday as the original Sabbath day and have weekly services on Saturday.
 For Christians the week starts on Sunday, services are conducted on Sunday.

-Physical gestures of worship also differs.
+• Physical gestures of worship also differ.

-Adventist do not accept consuming alcohol and tobacco.
+• Adventists do not accept consuming alcohol and tobacco.